-There are two schools of thought on this so it is really up to you to decide what works best for you and your situation.
+There are two schools of thought on this, so it is up to you to decide what works best for you and your situation.
 The first is that whoever is invited to the engagement party should also be invited to the wedding.
-With that being said it is important to have the final wedding invitation list done before an engagement party occurs.
-The party itself should be pretty close to the actual engagement so the bride and groom do not have a lot of time to decide who is and is not going to be invited.
+That said, it is vital to have the final wedding invitation list done before an engagement party occurs.
+The party should be close to the actual engagement, so the bride and groom do not have much time to decide who is and is not going to be invited.
 This should be taken into consideration if still deciding whether or not to have a party.

-Most weddings are black tie events and very formal.
+Traditionally, Most weddings are black tie events and very formal.
 Engagement parties can be either formal, like the upcoming wedding, or casual.
-If you decide to make the party more on the fun and casual side you may want to send hand made invitations instead of ordering them.
+If you decide to make the party more on the fun and casual side, you may want to send handmade invitations instead of ordering them.
 The invitation will help set the tone of the event.

 If the invitation is handmade, with, say, a funny picture of the couple on the cover, the guests will be less inclined to believe it is strictly a black tie event.
 The invitation should specify whether or not it is a black tie and any special things that the partygoers need to be aware of.